 The easiest way to get a running grml-live setup is to just use Grml.
 Of course using grml-live on a plain, original Debian installation is supported as well.
 So there we go.

-What we have: plain, original Debian squeeze (6.0) with debian-backports enabled.
-(This is important for squashfs-tools.)
+What we have: plain, original Debian squeeze (6.0).

 What we want: build a Grml ISO based on Debian/wheezy for the amd64 architecture using grml-live.

 13.1.1 Instructions